 Defenses for BPC 7028 Accusations

-Contracting without license charges can have a serious impact on your life.
-You can take control if you are facing a BPC 7028 accusation by contacting a Los Angeles criminal defense lawyer.
+A contracting without a license charge can have a serious impact on your life.
+You can take control if you face a BPC 7028 accusation by contacting a Los Angeles criminal defense lawyer.
 Your lawyer can assess your specific situation to build your defense.
-Depending on your case, your lawyer may be able to argue:
+Depending on your case, your lawyer may be able to argue several different points.

 That You Were an Employee – Not a Contractor